 Don't manage your team.
 Lead your team!

 Every month we interview an international HR professional.
-This time we interview Sabine Weishaupt, Global Head Leadership Consulting & Initiatives at Deutsche Telekom.
-Sabine leads an international team, spread over ten countries, that is responsible for the development of leadership and transformation.
+This time we meet with Sabine Weishaupt, Chapter Lead Future Leadership Design at Deutsche Telekom.
+Sabine leads an international team, spread over eight countries, that is responsible for the development of leadership and transformation.
 She is a seasoned expert who can give us extra advice on leading a remote team.

 Leadership lessons from Deutsche Telekom: 3 basic features

 “The basic requirements for leadership have not changed and I don’t expect them to change any time soon,” says Weishaupt.
 “It’s always about leading yourself, your team and the organization.”
 This leads her to describe the three basic characteristics: